-1 BEFORE THE BOARD OF DIRECTORS OF THE 2 BAY AREA AIR QUALITY MANAGEMENT DISTRICT 3 4 In the Matter of Adopting a) Deficiency List for Use in) 5 Conjunction with County) Congestion Management Programs) 6) RESOLUTION NO 7 WHEREAS, Section 65089 of the Government Code requires that 8 a Congestion Management Program be developed and adopted for 9 every county that includes an urbanized area; 10 WHEREAS, Deficiency Plans are a part of the Congestion 11 Management Program process; 12 WHEREAS, Deficiency Plans must include a list of 13 improvements, programs, or actions, and estimates of costs, that 14 will measurably improve the level of service of the system and 15 contribute to significant improvements in air quality; 16 WHEREAS, Section 65089.3 of the Government Code requires 17 this District to establish and periodically revise a list of 18 approved improvements, programs and actions which meet 19 requirements included in the Section; 20 WHEREAS, District staff has prepared a proposed Deficiency 21 List which comprises a list of programs, actions and improvements 22 to be used by cities and counties in preparing Deficiency Plans, 23 and a statement of policy the District will follow in updating 24 the list and in considering items not included in the list but 25 proposed for consideration in a Deficiency Plan; 26

-l

-1 WHEREAS, the proposed Deficiency List was discussed with

-2 affected and interested parties and was revised in response to

-3 comments received from such parties;

-4 WHEREAS, District staff recommends that this Board adopt

-5 the Deficiency List attached hereto; and

-6 WHEREAS, this Board concurs with the recommendation of the

-• 7 staff.

-8 NOW, THEREFORE, BE IT RESOLVED that this Board hereby adopt

-9 the proposed Deficiency List attached hereto comprising a list of

-1 LO programs, actions and improvements for use in the preparation of

-1 11 Deficiency Plans and a statement of policy the District will

-ַ 12 follow in updating the list and in considering items not included

-.
-3 13 in the list but proposed for consideration in a Deficiency Plan.

-1 14 The foregoing resolution was duly and regularly introduced,

-1 15 passed and adopted at a regular meeting of the Board of Directo.

-t 16 of the Bay Area Air Quality Management District on the Motion of

-1 17 111

-נ 8 111

-1 .9 111

-2 20 ///

-.
-2 21 111

-2 22 ///

-2 23 111

-2 24 111

-2 :5 111

-2 6 111

-2

-1

-McPeak , seconded by Director McKenna Director 1 on the 4th day of November 1992 by the following vote of the 2 3 Board: Aramburu, Battisti, Britt, Campbell, Harberson, Harper, AYES: 4 Head , Hilligoss, McKenna, McPeak, Ogawa, Powers.
-5 6 7 8 Hancock.
-9 NOES: 10 11 12 Achtenberg, Bruno, Cooper, Davis, Diridon, Eshoo, Fogarty.
-ABSENT: 13 14 15 16 Μ. PATRI Vice-Chairperson of the Board of Directors 17 ATTEST: 18 19 PAUL BATTISTI 20 Secretary of the Board of Directors 21 22 23 24 ertified as a Ire Copy 25 26 Clerk of the Boards LIFOR 3
+BEFORE THE BOARD OF DIRECTORS OF THE

+1 BAY AREA AIR QUALITY MANAGEMENT DISTRICT 2 3 In the Matter of Adopting a Deficiency List for Use in 5 Conjunction with County Congestion Management Programs 2119 6 RESOLUTION NO. WHEREAS, Section 65089 of the Government Code requires that 7 a Congestion Management Program be developed and adopted for 8 every county that includes an urbanized area; 9 WHEREAS, Deficiency Plans are a part of the Congestion 10 11 Management Program process; WHEREAS, Deficiency Plans must include a list of 12 improvements, programs, or actions, and estimates of costs, that 13 will measurably improve the level of service of the system and 14 contribute to significant improvements in air quality; 15 WHEREAS, Section 65089.3 of the Government Code requires 16 this District to establish and periodically revise a list of 17 approved improvements, programs and actions which meet 18 requirements included in the Section; 19 20

+WHEREAS, District staff has prepared a proposed Deficiency List which comprises a list of programs, actions and improvements to be used by cities and counties in preparing Deficiency Plans, and a statement of policy the District will follow in updating the list and in considering items not included in the list but proposed for consideration in a Deficiency Plan;

+WHEREAS, the proposed Deficiency List was discussed with affected and interested parties and was revised in response to comments received from such parties;

+WHEREAS, District staff recommends that this Board adopt the Deficiency List attached hereto; and

+WHEREAS, this Board concurs with the recommendation of the staff.

+NOW, THEREFORE, BE IT RESOLVED that this Board hereby adopt the proposed Deficiency List attached hereto comprising a list of programs, actions and improvements for use in the preparation of Deficiency Plans and a statement of policy the District will follow in updating the list and in considering items not included in the list but proposed for consideration in a Deficiency Plan.

+The foregoing resolution was duly and regularly introduced, passed and adopted at a regular meeting of the Board of Directo.

+of the Bay Area Air Quality Management District on the Motion of

+1 Director, seconded by Director McKenna,

+2 on the 4th day of November 1992 by the following vote of the

+3 Board:

+4 AYES: Aramburu, Battisti, Britt, Campbell, Harberson, Harper, Head , Hilligoss, McKenna, McPeak, Ogawa, Powers.

+5 index , mirigoss, necessia, necess, oguna, roners.

+6 ·

+7

+8

+9 NOES: Hancock.

+10

+11 ·

+12

+13 ABSENT: Achtenberg, Bruno, Cooper, Davis, Diridon, Eshoo, Fogarty.

+14

+15 M. Latricia Filligoss

+16 M. PATRICIA HILLIGOSS Vice-Chairperson of the Board of Directors

+17

+18 ATTEST:

+19 / Clas of Garan

+20 PAUL BATTISTI Secretary of the Board of Directors

+21

+22 NI QUALITY AND THE STATE OF THE

+23 Certified as a Trae Conv

+24 Certified as a True Copy Laul / halley

+25 (9) Jarol 7 halley

+26 Certified as a True Copy Clerk of the Boards Clerk of the Boards